 - Example #1: Registered nurse with eight years experience in hospital environments.
 Works well with other clinicians as a proactive patient educator and advocate.
 Previous experience in OR nursing.

 - Example #2: Experienced pediatric RN with five years in pediatric offices.
 Detail-oriented and able to manage office and patient records.
 Strong interpersonal skills with patients and family members of all ages.

 - Example #3: Licensed RN with previous internship experience in hospitals and doctor’s offices.
-Worked previously in patient billing and admissions offices.
+Worked previously in inpatient billing and admissions offices.
 Brings an integration of administrative and clinical skills to every task.